planetarium/UniLibplanet/docs/tutorial.md

 called Clicker.
 Users will be able to do the following:

 - Run a local blockchain node.
-- Create transactions containing `Click` actions.
+- Create transactions containing `ClickAction` actions.
 - Have blocks mined containing transactions, if any[^1].
 - Have mined blocks added to the local blockchain.
-- Update the UI counting the total number of clicks once `Click` actions are evaluated by the local blockchain.
+- Update the UI counting the total number of clicks once `ClickAction` actions are evaluated by the local blockchain.